whage/thesis/thesis.md

 \pagenumbering{arabic}

 # Introduction, personal motivation {-}
-I started programming with dynamic scripting languages.
-Writing software in such languages involves continuous trial and error, edit-run-debug cycles with a lot of uncertainty even after successful program execution.
+I started programming with dynamically typed languages.
+I enjoyed the quick results and rapid feedback during development.
 My first real exposure to statically typed languages was at the university with C# and Java.
-At first, these felt slow and hard to work with but it didn't take long until I started seeing their benefits.
+At first, those languages felt cumbersome.
+The code seemed too verbose, programs didn't work until everything was right, even a small change triggered a whole chain of errors and the whole thing had to be fixed before I could run my code again.
+But it didn't take long until I started seeing their benefits.
+After spending some time with statically typed languages, each time I went back to the dynamic ones it felt like a step backwards.
+Continuous trial and error, edit-run-debug cycles, uncertainty about the correctness of my code.
-Their static type systems helped me write code more effectively and more confidently.
+Static languages helped me write code more effectively and more confidently.
-The typechecker forced me to think more thoroughly, it gave me confidence when changing parts of the program.
+The typechecker made me to think more thoroughly, it gave me confidence when changing parts of the program.
+At this point of my journey in the world of programming, I feel like statically typed languages are superior.
-I became more and more interested in staticly typed languages, the possibilities of static checking and type systems.
+I became more and more interested in the possibilities of static checking and type systems.
 I started wondering what features can programming languages provide to increase programmer productivity and improve software quality.
 This curiosity led me to choosing type systems as the topic of this work.
-My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages, the structures and algorithms behind them.
+My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages - both static and dynamic.
 First, I'll survey the history and theoretical background of type systems.
-I'll look at how type systems evolved, and how they can be categorized.
+I'll look at how type systems concepts shaped programming languages.
-I'll demonstrate, through example programs the benefits of static type systems.
+I'll demonstrate, through example programs the benefits of certain type systems features.
 I'll compare the type systems of widely used programming languages and will try to give an overview of the possibilities of recent advances in type systems and programming language design.

-\pagebreak

-# Hypotheses {-}
-1. Static type checking can measurably increase programmer productivity. **TODO: Likely false, there seems to be no evidence**
-2. Using statically typed languages results in more reliable software.
-3. Despite their advantages, languages featuring advanced type systems are rarely used in the industry because of cultural reasons.

 \pagebreak